Ewing family (Dallas): Ewing Oil

 By 1986, the price of oil dropped dramatically, the Middle East flooded the market with their oil, sending the price of crude oil down to an all-time low.
 It was beneficial for WestStar, but disastrous for independents like Ewing Oil.
 J.R. was forced to shut down many fields, causing a great deal of unemployment.
-A Ewing employee named Scotfield lost his job and, in his anger, he blew up a well, was later arrested and committed suicide.
-Mrs Scotfield, his widow, wanted revenge and told Bobby that "one day a big fish like Ewing Oil is gonna get eaten up and swallowed whole by a even bigger fish".
+An Ewing employee named Scotfield lost his job and, in his anger, he blew up a well, was later arrested and committed suicide.
+Mrs Scotfield, his widow, wanted revenge and told Bobby that "one day a big fish like Ewing Oil is gonna get eaten up and swallowed whole by an even bigger fish."

 By this time, Jack Ewing's ex-wife April Stevens had arrived in Dallas to claim half of Jack's 10% share of Ewing Oil as per the terms of their divorce settlement.
 Jack maliciously sold his 10% share to Jamie for $1 so April would only get 50 cents, but after Jamie died without leaving a signed will, her husband Cliff Barnes inherited it, finally giving him a piece of the Ewing's company, much to J.R.'s chagrin.
 Jack and the Ewings went to court to nullify the sale Jack made to Jamie but were only partly successful as the judge decided that only April's half of Jack's 10% was sold fraudulently but Jack's own half was not and therefore Cliff got to keep 5% of Ewing oil.
 As April agreed to sell her share back to J.R. and Bobby, the company was now divided as follows: